gnaneswar-27/ApexStrategy/README.md

 ﻿# ApexStrategy
-Machine Learning–Driven Formula 1 Strategy & Race Outcome Simulator
+ML Driven Formula 1 Strategy & Race Outcome Simulator

 ApexStrategy is an end-to-end machine learning project that combines Formula 1 race data, predictive modeling, and strategy analysis to estimate podium probability and visualize tire degradation behavior using an interactive Streamlit application.